 Carcanet Celebrates 50 Years!

-Since 1969 Carcanet has been committed to publishing poetry from around the world, and to mark the past fifty years we're busy planning parties, symposia, exhibitions and more to celebrate!
+Since 1969 Carcanet has been committed to publishing poetry from around the world, and to mark the past fifty years we celebrated with parties, symposia, exhibitions and more!
 You can read an interview with our founder and editorial director, Michael Schmidt, in The Bookseller

-A series of symposia will run at key locations around the UK and Ireland between Autumn 2019 - Summer 2020, at Poetry Ireland, The Scottish Poetry Library, the National Centre for Writing in Norwich, at Cardiff University and at the Newcastle Centre for the Literary Arts.
+Sadly, our series of symposia at key locations around the UK and Ireland between Autumn 2019 - Summer 2020 was cut short due to the coronavirus pandemic.
+We started at Poetry Ireland in October, and in January celebrated at the National Centre for Writing in Norwich.
+We sadly had to cancel plans at The Scottish Poetry Library, Cardiff University and the Newcastle Centre for the Literary Arts.
+In November

-, the press will celebrate in our home of Manchester over the weekend of 21st to 24th
+, we celebrated in our home of Manchester over the weekend of 21st to 24th

 The November-December issue of PN Review

-will be our 250th, and in December we're looking forward to publishing our anniversary edition, Fifty Fifty: Carcanet's Jubilee in Letters
+.
+In December we published our anniversary edition, Fifty Fifty: Carcanet's Jubilee in Letters

 , edited by Robyn Marsack - more information below.